-If you connect with one another in the morning, the thought of each other will stay throughout the day.
-It is true phones kill relationships, when you start thinking about other things you could be doing on the phone when you’re supposed to be talking to or spending time with your boyfriend/girlfriend.
+If you start off the day by connecting with one another, your partner will stay on your mind throughout the day and vice-versa.
+It is true phones kill relationships when you start thinking about other things you could be doing on the phone when you’re supposed to be talking to or spending time with your boyfriend/girlfriend.

 It is indeed annoying if your partner is on the phone all day and to start the morning with the phone is even worse.
 Just keep it away and have a proper conversation over tea and coffee before you reach for the phone.